runreveal/kawa/README.md

 # TODO

-- Ensure that consumers of cheetah aren't subject to all the dependencies of cheetahd.
+- Ensure that consumers of kawa aren't subject to all the dependencies of kawad.
 - Consider breaking apart the library from the daemon.

 # Source Wishlist